 I make functional pottery that incorporates various foraged materials, from volcanic Icelandic sand to clays that I dig myself.
 I see these vessels as a physical record of my travels - or just restorative day trips from London - with each pot having its own unique story to tell.

 I'm also a trained joiner and am loving working with wood, a new medium for me.
 I use the offcuts to create lids and trays for my pottery.
+You can hire me to do commissioned joinery too!
 You can read more about most of the work I do on my blog and find out about upcoming work or events on facebook.